 - SBM officially incorporated.
-W. Stewart Agras, MD, FSBM, serves as the first president. - SBM hosts its first Annual Meeting & Scientific Sessions in San Francisco, CA. - NIH awards its first institutional training grant in behavioral medicine to the University of Miami.
+W. Stewart Agras, MD, SBM Fellow, serves as the first president. - NIH awards its first institutional training grant in behavioral medicine to the University of Miami.

-• First Behavioral Medicine Research Building opens at University of Miami.
+First Behavioral Medicine Research Building opens at University of Miami.

 U.S. Preventive Services Task Force (USPSTF) convenes for the first time.